sgmurphy/wordpress-plugins/yith-woocommerce-quick-view/readme.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Quick View` from Plugins page.

+== Frequently Asked Questions ==

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/yith-woocommerce-quick-view)

 == Screenshots ==

 1. The plugin admin page.